-If you are expecting deliveries from the same block over several days||Create a separate booking for each.
+|Expecting deliveries from the same block over several days||Create a separate booking for each.
 Be aware that you can enter the number of loads expected for a single block for a single day.|

-Creating a new booking
+Creating a New Booking

 Copying a Fruit Booking